POND CALCULATORS Click on the link provided below to go to our Pond Calculators

 For every 10' of tubing used add another foot to the lift for friction loss

-If you would like any assistance at all please do not hesitate to call.
-If you know of other calculations that would be helpful Please call us and we will gladly add them to this page and place your name next to the addition.
+we will gladly add them to this page and place your name next to the addition.